CPC31320 Certificate III in Wall and Floor Tiling

 Eligibility/ Entry requirements

-International Students will require to demonstrate their English Language proficiency to the minimum level of 5.5 in IELTS or equivalent.
-Successful completion of Certificate III level qualification in Australia during the last 12 months will be considered equivalent to the IELTS requirements.
+International Students will be required to demonstrate their English Language proficiency to a level of 5.5 overall score in IELTS, with no less than 5.0 in each band or equivalent.
+Successful completion of a Certificate III level qualification in Australia during the last 12 months will be considered equivalent to the IELTS requirements.

 Recognition of prior learning & Credit Transfer